 - Press release (please scroll down to beneath the pics)

 Click on the small image below to download a zip hi res jpg of that photo.
 Please use the copyright indicated for the images below.
-Please visit our gallery page and help yourself to any images that are there.
+Please visit our gallery page or our facebook page and help yourself to any images that are there.
 If you need larger res versions, please contact us.

 FOR IMMEDIATE RELEASE